 - “Special use facilities” means facilities that are designated by the president as allowed by the Regents’ Rules and Regulations, Rule 80106.
-Special use facilities include the Texas Union, the facilities controlled by Texas Performing Arts, and the Frank C. Erwin Jr. Special Events Center.
+Special use facilities include the facilities controlled by Texas Performing Arts and the Frank C. Erwin Jr. Special Events Center.

 - “University” means the University of Texas at Austin.

 - “Vice president” means the vice president for student affairs at The University of Texas at Austin, or his or her designee.

 Subchapter 10–200.
 Reservation of a Room or Space on University Property

 Sec.
 10–201.
 Permission to Use